cap-js/docs/tools/cds-typer.md

 })
 ```

-Note that just as with `cds.entities(…)`, these imports cannot be static, but need to be dynamic:
+Just as with `cds.entities(…)`, these imports can't be static, but need to be dynamic:

 ```js
 // ❌ works during design time, but will cause runtime errors